top of page

 Policy vs Process: Understanding the Difference for Cyber Essentials

-When preparing for Cyber Essentials assessments, one of the most common pitfalls we see is confusion between policies and processes.
+When preparing for Cyber Essentials assessments, one of the most common pitfalls is confusion between policies and processes.
 Organisations often submit “policy answers” that describe what should happen, rather than clear “process answers” that explain how it happens.
 Understanding this distinction is key to achieving certification and demonstrating real cyber resilience.

 What Is a Policy?